 Everyone will love these Cranberry Pecan Goat Cheese Bites.
 They’ll be especially festive over the holidays with their red and green coloring.

-This was taken at the top of the mountain.
+I took this one at the top of the mountain.

 As I mentioned before, once we crossed into Canada and couldn’t go any farther, the engine in front of us was disconnected and was moved to the other end of the train.
 Our car then became the caboose!
 It was fun not having anything behind us on the way down so we could have a clear view of the scenery.